ndwnu/nls-routing-map-matcher/README.md

 }
 ```

+* locationTypeName:

-* locationTypeName a client application's unique name for the source map matching .
+  A client application's unique name for the source map matching.

+* locationSupplier:

-* locationSupplier a supplier lambda function providing the map matching linestring geometries
+  A supplier lambda function providing the map matching linestring geometries.

 Example usage: